Victor-Oluwa/banter/README.md

 **Banter** was built with a variety of cutting-edge technologies to ensure optimal performance, maintainability, and scalability:

 - **Flutter & Dart**: The core technologies behind Banter, providing a smooth, cross-platform experience.
-- **Flutter Quill**: A rich text editor package used for creating and editing notes.
 - **Hive**: A lightweight, fast NoSQL database for local storage.
 - **Node.js**: Backend for syncing notes across devices using cloud services.
 - **Bloc**: For managing business logic and state in the app.